 Despite all this, the Ministry of Defence decided to forge ahead on its own, clearing 760 ha of forest227 commencing November 14, 2020228 without first completing any environmental assessment.
 According to residents interviewed by Greenpeace, the Ministry of Defence also failed to coordinate with the District Agriculture Office.229 It was only three months later, in February 2021, that an after-the-fact public consultation process took place as part of an environmental impact assessment, including two meetings that were held on 11 February 2021 and 12 March 2021.230 Greenpeace sent several letters during the 2020 - 2022 period to the Ministry of Defence requesting information on its food estate plans, including a request for an environmental assessment covering the forest area that was cleared for cassava in Gunung Mas, but has to date not received any documents for its efforts.

-222 Ditjen Planologi Kehutanan dan Tata Lingkungan KLHK, 'Penyediaan Lahan Food Estate Provinsi Kalimantan Tengah', 1 February 2021.
+226 pp. 28-30 Ditjen Planologi Kehutanan dan Tata Lingkungan KLHK, 'Penyediaan Lahan Food Estate Provinsi Kalimantan Tengah', 1 February 2021.
+227 Based on Greenpeace imagery analysis.